 - Reflecting on both positive and negative childhood memories

-- Write out positive affirmations geared toward healing your inner child
+- Writing out positive affirmations geared toward healing your inner child

 - Writing a letter to your inner child